pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *Add repository button*: This button can be used to add a new repository to the search path.

-- *Table of repositories*: This table lists enabled respositores, including the repo name, URL, and whether or not that repository is currently enabled in the search path.
-Note that some of the column headings are clickable, allowing you to sort those columns.
+- *Sortable columns*: Note that some of the column headings are clickable, allowing you to sort those columns.
 These are "three click" sorts: ascending, descending, and none.

-Also note that individual snippet names are clickable, allowing you to expand that row to see the language of that snippet.

-Each table row also has an "Actions" column, which allows you to edit or delete the repository information in that row, depending upon your role.
+- *Actions column*: Each table row also has an "Actions" column, which allows you to edit or delete the repository information in that row, depending upon your role.

 Note that if the table becomes longer than one screen will accomodate, paging buttons will appear at the bottom of the screen.
 A search bar is also provided to help you locate a particular test script in a longer list.
 [/tab]